Skip to content

 First United Methodist Church of Schenectady

-Photo by Zach Long
+Photo by Amanda Taylor

 It may help to center yourself into worship by lighting a candle, as a symbol of God’s presence with you during the time of worship.
 You may also want to pay attention to lighting, the position of your body, and the availability of distractions.